 |The Artemision Bronze (God from the Sea) is an ancient Greek sculpture that was recovered from the sea off Cape Artemision, in northern Euboea.

-It represents either Zeus or Poseidon, is slightly over lifesize, and would have held either a thunderbolt, if Zeus, or a trident if Poseidon.
+It represents either Zeus or Poseidon and would have held either a thunderbolt, if Zeus, or a trident if Poseidon.

 |The Charioteer of Delphi is one of the best-known statues surviving from ancient Greece, and is considered one of the finest examples of ancient bronze statues.
 The life-size statue of a chariot driver was found in 1896 at the Sanctuary of Apollo in Delphi.
 It is now in the Delphi Archaeological Museum.|